-Figure 8: Eye diagram of 900 Mbit/s ASK modulated signal with 10 GHz carrier over 50 km length of single mode fibre: (a) ARoF system, (b) DRoF system.
+Figure 11: Eye diagram of 1 Gbps ASK modulated signal with 10 GHz carrier over 20 km length of single mode fibre: (a) ARoF system, (b) DRoF system.

-V. CONCLUSIONS
+5. CONCLUSIONS

-In this paper, the proposed DRoF and conventional ARoF systems are simulated by Optiwave-Optisystem and Matlab simulation tools for super-broadband signal transportation and distribution applications over 50 km single mode fibre.
-The performance of the novel DRoF link is investigated and compared with ARoF.
-In the DRoF system digitizing the analogue radio frequency (RF) signal and finally returning it back into analogue at destination is done by using our designed all photonic 8-bit ADC and DAC convertors.
-By using the proposed PADC, the 10 GHz, ASK modulated RF signal with 900 Mbit/s bandwidth is digitized with 80 Gigasample/s MLL pulse.
-The performance of photonic sampled and quantized ADC at 80 Gigasample/s is about six ENOB with 49.92 dBm SNR.
+In this paper, the proposed DRoF and conventional ARoF systems are simulated by Optiwave-Optisystem and Matlab simulation tools for super-broadband wireless signal transportation and distribution applications over 20 Km single mode fibre.
+The performance of the DRoF link is investigated and compared with ARoF.
+In the DRoF system digitizing the analogue radio frequency (RF) signal and finally returning it back into analogue at destination is done by using our designed all photonic 8-bit ADC with 30 Gigasample/s MLL and DAC convertors.
 PADC's performance is affected by the laser's jitter, the nonlinearity of MZM, photonic amplifier and other photonic devices performance.
+In the digital radio over fibre, the dynamic range is independent of the fibre length.